pyworkflow/pyworkflow/README.md

 ### Activity

 Activity specifies the logic of some business function.
-It is used to execute ActivityTasks.
+It is instantiated to execute ActivityTasks.
 It may need to let the invoker know it's still active from time to time by sending heartbeats.
 An ActivityMonitor can be set on an activity for that purpose.
 Activity returns results by means of an ActivityResult object.

 ### Process